Summary Information For: AAV5, FIX-Padua, Hemgenix, NCT03569891 (Phase III, Hope-B Trial)

 ABR (95% CI)

-Data related to FIX usage and FIX infusion rates were published here7 and summarized as follows:
+Data related to FIX usage and FIX infusion rates were published reference #5 and summarized as follows:

 • A total of 52/54 pts.
 (96%) discontinued FIX prophylaxis during the period from day 21 through month 18 after treatment